IT Services for Healthcare

 The right IT partner will:

-Coastal Surgical Center is an Ambulatory Surgery Center (ASC) in Newington, New Hampshire.
+A 6,500-square-foot Ambulatory Surgery Center (ASC) in Newington, New Hampshire, with two operating rooms and equipped with cutting-edge technology, providing professional, efficient care to the community at large.
 ASCs, also known as outpatient surgery centers, are health care facilities where surgical procedures are performed that do not require an overnight hospital stay, which can result in cost savings to the party responsible for patient’s health care payments.

-We were involved from the beginning of the build out so that we could look at the blueprints and see where everything is laid out and could advise them on the network design, i.e., where to put the network drops, computers, internet, phones lines, cabling, etc. Then, we ordered the necessary equipment and installed the infrastructure.
+We were involved from the beginning of the buildout so that we could review the blueprints and understand where everything was laid out, so that we could advise on the network design (i.e., where to put the network drops, computers, internet, phone lines, cabling, etc.).
+Then, we ordered the necessary equipment and installed the infrastructure.

 Next it was time to get all the IT infrastructure and systems up and running.
 This included multiple rounds of testing and customizations to ensure that the technology worked optimally for the intended cases and end users.

-Throughout the build out process, we developed a disaster recovery plan and incorporated the necessary redundancies so the center to respond and recovery quickly during an adverse event.
+Throughout the buildout process, we developed a disaster recovery plan and incorporated the necessary redundancies so the center could respond and recover quickly during an adverse event.
 This included a 4G failover in case of internet failure and a direct fiber connection between their location and a SOC 2 data center, which guarantees 99.99% uptime.
+(SOC 2, or Service Organization Control Type 2, is a cybersecurity compliance framework developed by the American Institute of Certified Public Accountants [AICPA].)

 Lastly, we increased their business resiliency and continuity by storing their data and servers in a SOC 2 datacenter.